sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 **PDF Image OCR Node configuration**

 *	``PDF Image OCR`` node is configured as below.
-*	Path of the PDF file needs to be entered in ``Path Of The PDF Files`` box.
+*	Path of the PDF file needs to be entered in the ``Path Of The PDF Files`` box.
-*	Column in the output to display file name is to be entered in ``File Name Column`` box.
+*	Column in the output to display file name is to be entered in the ``File Name Column`` box.
-*	Column in the output to display content of the file is to be entered in ``Column Name Which Contains Result of OCR`` box.
+*	Column in the output to display content of the file is to be entered in the ``Column Name Which Contains Result of OCR`` box.
-*	Output prints content of OCR image embedded in PDF file in text format.
+*	Output prints the content of OCR image embedded in a PDF file in text format.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/pdfocr-config.png
    :alt: readwrite_userguide